aion-labs/aiondata/README.md

 - **UniProt (Universal Protein Resource)**: UniProt provides a comprehensive, high-quality and freely accessible resource of protein sequence and functional information, which includes the manually annotated and reviewed dataset UniProtKB/Swiss-Prot.

+- **ZINC**: ZINC is a free database of commercially-available compounds for virtual screening.

 - **MoleculeNet**: An extensive collection of datasets curated to support and benchmark the development of machine learning models in the realm of drug discovery and chemical informatics.
 Covers a broad spectrum of molecular data including quantum mechanical properties, physical chemistry, biophysics, and physiological effects.

     - **Tox21**: Features qualitative toxicity measurements for 12,000 compounds across 12 targets, used for toxicity prediction.